-In addition to bringing awareness to customers about home weatherization and the longterm operational savings they will experience through their high-efficiency retrofits, proper installation, and/or maintenance of the system, the purpose of the Program also is to promote market transformation through increasing customer awareness in the marketplace.
-There were 6 projects completed in 2012.
+In addition to bringing awareness to customers about home weatherization and the long-term operational savings they will experience through their high-efficiency retrofits, proper installation, and/or maintenance of the system, the purpose of the Program also is to promote market transformation through increasing customer awareness in the marketplace.
+There were 6 pilot projects completed in 2011.
+The Low Income Weatherization program will be available in 2012.

 • Equipment and Lighting Incentives: Residential CFL's: CFL's can save about \$30 or more electricity costs over each bulb's lifetime.
-The Residential CFL's program gave out 23,358 bulbs to 1,948 customers saving 681 MWh.
-The incentive cost was \$1.45 per bulb for a total bulb cost of \$33,869.
+The Residential CFL's program gave out 223,652 bulbs to 18,638 customers saving 6,374 MWh.
+The incentive cost was \$1.45 per bulb for a total bulb cost of \$323,490.